The Water Sanctuary

 The Water Sanctuary: Land Art, Lithium and the True Global Cost of the Green Transition

-At over 3,000 metres above sea level, the vast white expanse of the Salinas Grandes salt flats in northern Argentina appears almost extraterrestrial.
-Beneath this dazzling crust, however, lies one of the world’s largest reserves of lithium — a mineral increasingly essential to modern life.
-Lithium powers smartphones, laptops, electric vehicles and the battery technologies upon which governments and corporations are staking the future of the global energy transition.
-Yet the extraction of this supposedly “green” resource has become deeply controversial, particularly among Indigenous communities who depend upon the fragile water systems of the Andean plateau.
+But hidden beneath the surface layers of its dazzling white salt, also lies one of the world’s largest reserves of lithium — a mineral becoming increasingly essential to modern life.
+Named after the ancient Greek name lythos for ‘stone’, it is the least dense metal and the least dense solid element.
+Lithium is now in increasing demand to power the burgeoning smartphones, laptops, electric vehicles and the battery technologies upon which governments and corporations (and so by default, us all) are staking the future of our sustainable energy revolution.
+Yet the extraction of this supposedly “green” resource has become deeply controversial, particularly among Indigenous communities who depend upon the fragile water systems in the delicate ecosystems of the high Andean plateau.

-It is within this contested landscape that Argentine artist Tomás Saraceno has created El Santuario del Agua (“The Water Sanctuary”), his monumental environmental artwork developed in collaboration with eleven Indigenous communities of the region.
+It is within this contested landscape that Argentine artist Tomás Saraceno has created El Santuario del Agua (The Water Sanctuary), a monumental environmental artwork developed in collaboration with eleven Indigenous communities of the region.
 The installation transforms the salt flats themselves into both medium and message, drawing attention to the hidden ecological cost of the renewable-energy economy.
-The project is strongly tied to the Aerocene Foundation and the Indigenous network Red Atacama and due to complete in late 2026.
+The project is said to be completing sometime in late 2026.
+It is strongly tied to the Aerocene Foundation and the Indigenous network Red Atacama.
+This and the fuel-free hot air balloon project Fly with Aerocene Pacha combines ancestral knowledge, community-managed eco tourism, and zero-emission art to protest against all “green” mining.

-As such, the work will exist simultaneously as sculpture, pilgrimage site and environmental protest.
-It is impossible to separate its aesthetic impact from the political reality beneath it.
-Lithium extraction in the “Lithium Triangle” — spanning Argentina, Bolivia and Chile — relies not on conventional mining but on the pumping of mineral-rich underground brines into enormous evaporation ponds.
-Over many months, solar evaporation concentrates the lithium until it can be processed into lithium carbonate for global export.
+That El Santuario del Agua will exist simultaneously as sculpture, pilgrimage site and environmental protest is a given.
+It is impossible to separate its aesthetic impact from the political reality and message beneath it.
+Lithium extraction in this “Lithium Triangle” — spanning Argentina, Bolivia and Chile — relies not on conventional extractive mining, but on the pumping-up of mineral-rich underground brines into enormous evaporation ponds.
+Over many months, solar evaporation then concentrates the lithium until it can be processed into lithium carbonate for global export.
 The process consumes vast quantities of water in one of the driest inhabited regions on Earth.

 Environmental critique also underpinned the practice of Agnes Denes.
 Her famous installation Wheatfield – A Confrontation (1982) transformed a landfill site beside Wall Street into a functioning wheat field, confronting viewers with questions of consumption, inequality and ecological neglect.
 Saraceno similarly juxtaposes modern industry against ancient landscapes and traditional cultures, asking viewers to reconsider what is sacrificed in the pursuit of technological progress.

 The monumental scale of El Santuario del Agua also recalls the ambitious interventions of Christo and Jeanne-Claude, whose temporary transformations of landscapes and architecture drew attention to humanity’s relationship with public space and political geography.
-Meanwhile, the experiential dimension of Saraceno’s elevated viewing platforms evokes comparisons with Walter De Maria and The Lightning Field (1977), where visitors become physically immersed within natural forces and atmospheric conditions.

 There are echoes too of James Turrell and his ongoing Roden Crater project in Arizona.
 Turrell’s work manipulates perception, sky and celestial alignment to create meditative encounters between humanity and the cosmos.
 Saraceno similarly connects earthly materials with spiritual and astronomical symbolism rooted in Indigenous Andean cosmology.